lepingwang928/Ambivalent-Biological-and-Cultural-Racism-and-the-Legitimation-of-Inequality/README.md

-This repository includes the replication code for the paper titled "Ambivalent, Biological, and Cultural Racism and the Legitimation of Inequality: Original Cross-National Survey Evidence from the United States and The Netherlands".
+This repository includes the replication code for the follwoing paper:

+Wang, L., & Mijs, J. (2026).
+Ambivalent, biological, and cultural racism and the legitimation of inequality: Original cross-national survey evidence from the United States and The Netherlands.
+International Sociology, 1–31. https://doi.org/10.1177/02685809261458580

 The replication code for reproducing Figure 6 "Visualization of the demographic profiles of blatant and ambivalent biological and cultural racism in the U.S. and the Netherlands" is included in the R file titled "Figure 6 radar plot replication code".
 The replication code for constructing key variables and all other analyses are included in the STATA do file titled "Racism paper full replication code".